xia-lab/MetaboAnalystR/README.md

 For Windows (e.g. 7/8/8.1/10): Rtools should be installed.

+For Mac OS: In order to compile R for Mac OS, you need Xcode and GNU Fortran compiler [installed](https://mac.r-project.org/tools/).
+We suggest you follow these [steps](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/) to help with your installation.

 R base with version > 3.6.1 is recommended.
 The compatibility of latest version (v4.0.0) is under evaluation.
 As for installation of package dependencies, there are two options:

 **Option 1**